All the goodness of Eggs Benedict without the fuss!

 - 4 tablespoons cream cheese

-- Place half of the Canadian bacon in a buttered 13x9-in. baking dish.
-Top with all english muffin cubes and remaining canadian bacon
+- Cube canadian bacon into 1" pieces.
+Place half of the Canadian bacon in a buttered 13x9-in. baking dish.
+Top with all english muffin cubes and remaining half of canadian bacon

 - In a large bowl, whisk eggs, milk, salt and pepper.
 Pour over top of english muffin and bacon.
-Cover with plastic wrap and refrigerate 4 hours or overnight.
+Cover with plastic wrap and refrigerate 1 hour minimum and up to overnight.

 - Preheat oven to 375°. (